 ST Arachnus from Metal Combat: Falcon's Revenge will sometimes reveal a hidden weak spot in its abdomen after you hit it with a powerful attack.
 While attacking this spot does deal a considerable amount of damage, destroying it also opens you up to a barrage of bullets from the lower body that is almost impossible to defend against.

 Chrono Trigger: it can't be certain if Lavos was doing this on purpose, but in the final stage of the battle against it the core you need to destroy is not the vaguely humanoid part in the center—that's just another part that will regenerate after being destroyed.
-The real core is the limb-like part on the left, which looks identical to the non-essential part on the right.
+The real core is the limb-like part on the right, which looks identical to the non-essential part on the left.

 Done in Sakura Taisen V by Ranmaru.
 During your second fight with him, the head of his mech is no longer his weak point and acts only as a distraction.
 The demonic bunny learned from his previous attempt.
 This time, he's hiding between the main body and the propellers.

 In Spacetrawler, Yuri gets captured by some not-too-bright alien mercenaries who intend to torture her but know nothing about human physiology.
 She pretends to be horrified at the prospect of eating chocolate or butterscotch, so the aliens duly try to torture her with these.
-In the following pages she is given more and more "tortures" of the same vein which is then finally subverted as they cut off her limbs, they remain convinced throughout that that chocolate & the like was actually torturous to her.
+In the following pages she is given more and more "tortures" of the same vein.
+Things go south when her torturers decide to cut off her limbs instead.

 A small one appeared in The Salvation War.
 A group of human insurgents were wiping out small groups of demons and their outposts, but always retreated when the Grand Duke of the area came with his army, making him assume that the humans feared him and his presence would always win battles.
 The fact he was leading his force made him easy pickings in an ambush.